TITLE: Honors Introductory Statistics

 • engage in life-long learning.

 EXAM SCHEDULE: There will be weekly quizzes, three tests, and a final examination.
 The three tests will take place during the regurlarly scheduled class time on the following dates.
-The plan is to start the exam at 5:00pm and end at 6:10pm:

 EVALUATION: Throughout the course the student will have opportunities to gain and lose points.

-The most common examples of gaining points (but not limited to) are through the weekly quizzes, tests, final exams, extra-credit problems, and class participation.
+The most common examples of gaining points (but not limited to) are through the weekly quizzes, projects, tests, final exams, extra-credit problems, and class participation.

 The most common examples of losing points (but not limited to) are not taking a quiz, test, or final, an unsatisfactory attendance record.